GMAT Time Management Tips and Tricks 2025

 3. How can I effectively use the breaks during the exam?

 Use the breaks to rest, hydrate, and refuel with a light snack.
 Avoid reviewing material to give your brain a chance to relax and reset.
-During the GMAT Focus exam, breaks are important for resting and preparing for the next section.
+During the GMAT exam, breaks are important for resting and preparing for the next section.
 Take a moment to relax by closing your eyes briefly.
 Drink water and have a light snack to keep your energy up.
 Stretch or walk around a bit to stay alert.
 If allowed, review any notes quickly.
 Use the break to get mentally ready for the next part of the exam and stay positive.

 4. Should I spend more time on harder questions or focus on completing the section?